kaoh/homebrew-globalplatform/README.md

 The `test-bot` is used for creating the bottle inside the started environment.

 ~~~
-# Deletes the tap, necessary if the same Docker instance is used for build retries, otherwise the updated remote is not used, a git pull might also be sufficient
+# Deletes the tap, necessary if the same Docker instance is used for build retries, otherwise the updated remote is not used, a git pull might also be sufficient to get the updates
-rm -rf .linuxbrew/Homebrew/Library/Taps/kaoh
+brew untap kaoh/globalplatform
 brew test-bot --root-url=https://dl.bintray.com/kaoh/bottles-globalplatform --bintray-org=kaoh --tap=kaoh/globalplatform kaoh/globalplatform/globalplatform
 ~~~